tomdvies/tomdvies.com/content/about.md

 I'm Tom, a 20 y/o Masters student at the University of Edinburgh, studying Statistics & Data Science.
 For my undergrad, I studied Maths at the University of Cambridge primarily taking courses in Statistics, Probability, and Analysis.
-I spend most of my free time coding, I'm primarily interested in the intersection of Mathematics, Statistics, and Computer Science.
+I'm primarily interested in the intersection of Mathematics, Statistics, and Computer Science.
+I mostly work in python, rust, and/or C++ and all the source code for projects will be provided on my [github](https://github.com/tomdvies).

 #### Me in links:
 - twitter: [tomdvies](https://twitter.com/tomdvies)